kingsor/EdoSiteWithHugo/content/english/post/2017-05-16-deploy-a-side-project-to-appharbor.md

 ---
-date: "2017-05-16T00:00:00Z"
+date: "2017-05-16"
-description: Deploy a simple side project on AppHarbor with some troubles.
+summary: Deploy a simple side project on AppHarbor with some troubles.
+categories:
+- developer
 tags:
-- developer
 - appharbor
 - side-project
 - asp-net